leondz/aclsigsec-web/content/workshop/_index.md

 Research at LLMSEC includes the entire life cycle of LLMs, from training data through fine-tuning and alignment over to inference-time.
 It also covers deployment context of LLMs, including risk assessment, release decisions, and use of LLMs in agent-based systems.

-Workshop scope is LLM attacks, LLM defence, and the contextualisation of LLM security.
+Event scope is LLM attacks, LLM defence, and the contextualisation of LLM security.
 LLM attacks are anything that causes LLMs to behave in an unexpected/unintended manner usable by an